swannaiden/planer-quad/README.md

 # planer-quad
-Dynamics and control of as planer bi-rotor
+Dynamics and control of a planer bi-rotor